mlhartme/stool/main/documentation.md

   However, you can build and run your stages with any Java version you choose.
 * Docker with engine 1.37 or higher

-First of all: Stool is split into `stool` itself and the `dashboard`.
+Stool is split into `stool` itself and the `dashboard`.
 The dashboard is optional, it makes some of Stool's functionality available in a browser.

 ### Install Stool